 Fact is that Germany, during their recent solar boom, doubled the country’s solar workforce to more than 400,000.
 The most significant argument is that renewable energy is far more job-dense than traditional energy.
 So even when solar power can be obtained at the same price, solar will win because it will generate more jobs than fossil fuels.
 When it relates to employing Americans, solar is the winner.

 During the last few decades, we have seen a consistent drop in prices of solar panels, especially in the last few years that drop has been dramatic.
 Over the past 30 years, the price of solar panels has dropped from $77 per watt to around $.75 per watt.
 You see that solar has become 99 percent cheaper than it was some thirty years ago.
 At the same time, since 2008, the cost of coal has gone up by 13 percent.
 There are parts of the market where the price of solar has already reached equality with the price of coal.
 For sure you’ve heard the controversy that solar can only be economically efficient because it is relying on government subsidies.
 At the moment this may very well be true, but when the price for solar reaches the general prediction of $.25 per watt by 2020, subsidies may well not be needed anymore.

 On top of that comes the obvious fact that oil, gas, and coal obtain subsidies that make those for renewables look like almost non-existent.
 And then we don’t even consider the extra costs that the burning of fossil fuels imposes on society, and these costs, labeled ‘externalities’ by economists, are not paid by fossil fuel companies.
 Research by Harvard Medical School indicates that the damage to the environment and human health costs $500 billion.
-In case those extra costs were taxed back onto fossil coal power plants, the price tag of coal would more than double, and then we do not even take the whole climate change issue in consideration.
+In case those extra costs were taxed back onto fossil coal power plants, the price tag of coal would more than double, and then we do not even take the whole climate change issue into consideration.
 So the discussion about price and economic viability is really a non-discussion.